jumphone/BEER/README.md

 # News:

+* July 2019 ( v0.1.3 ): Users can use [VISA](https://github.com/jumphone/VISA) to draw peaks of scATAC-seq.

 * July 2019 ( v0.1.2 ): We provide scripts for using BBKNN in python.

-* June 2019 ( v0.1.1 ): Batch-effect removal enhancement with ComBat & BBKNN
+* June 2019 ( v0.1.1 ): Batch-effect removal enhancement with ComBat & BBKNN.

 * ...

 * June 2019 ( v0.0.4 ): "MBEER" is integrated into "BEER".
-Please directly use BEER to integrate multiple batches
+Please directly use BEER to integrate multiple batches.

 * June 2019: stop updating the BEER source code for Seurat2.
 New feature is only for Seurat3.